Student research project

 We hypothesise that upregulation of plasmalogens will reduce oxidative stress, improve the lipid dysregulation that accompanies obesity, suppress inflammatory responses, and ameliorate insulin resistance associated with metabolic disease.

 - Define the potential of plasmalogen upregulation as a therapeutic approach against obesity induced metabolic dysfunction.

 - Define the role of plasmalogens in metabolic disease by genetically altering biosynthetic and catabolic pathways of plasmalogens in a tissue specific manner.

-This project is suitable for a PhD student and will combine our lipidomics and lipoprotein expertise with our established mouse models of insulin resistance and oxidative stress and new genetically altered mouse models of tissue specific plasmalogen modulation to define both the potential and the mechanisms of plasmalogen modulation.
+This project is suitable for an Honours or PhD student and will combine our lipidomics and lipoprotein expertise with our established mouse models of insulin resistance and oxidative stress and new genetically altered mouse models of tissue specific plasmalogen modulation to define both the potential and the mechanisms of plasmalogen modulation.
 Definition of the mechanisms operating to attenuate disease pathogenesis will provide a clear rationale for the subsequent translation and commercialisation of this new prophylactic therapy.

 - Functions of plasmalogen lipids in health and disease Biochimica et Biophysica Acta (BBA)-Molecular Basis of Disease 2012;1822(9):1442–52.

 - Plasmalogen modulation attenuates atherosclerosis in ApoE-and ApoE/GPx1-deficient mice Atherosclerosis 2015;243(2):598–608.

 - Plasma lipid profiling in a large population-based cohort Journal of lipid research 2013;54(10):2898–908.